The Lean Language Reference

 Array α

-Set an element in an array, using a proof that the index is in bounds.
-(This proof can usually be omitted, and will be synthesized automatically.)
+No bounds check is performed, but the function requires a proof that the index is in bounds.
+This proof can usually be omitted, and will be synthesized automatically.

 🔗def